Honest services fraud: "Reasonably foreseeable economic harm" test

 In 1997, the United States Court of Appeals for the Sixth Circuit held in United States v.
 Frost that private individuals could be also convicted of honest services fraud.
 Two professors at the University of Tennessee Space Institute, Walter Frost and Robert Eugene Turner, were also president and vice president, respectively, of FWG Associates, a private atmospheric science research firm.
 Frost and Turner gave FWG reports to two of their students, one a doctoral candidate employed by the Department of the Army and one a master's degree candidate employed by NASA, allowing them to plagiarize an overwhelming majority of the reports for their respective dissertations.
 They also allowed another doctoral candidate, employed by NASA, to submit a dissertation which was mostly written by one of their employees at FWG.
 Their aim was to secure federal contracts with the agencies employing these students.
 All three students received their degrees, facilitated by Frost and Turner.
 In addition to many other charges, Frost and Turner were convicted of three counts of mail fraud for defrauding the University of Tennessee of their honest services as employees.
 On appeal, Frost and Turner argued that § 1346 did not apply to them because they were not public servants.
 The court disagreed, ruling that "private individuals, such as Frost and Turner, may commit mail fraud by breaching a fiduciary duty and thereby depriving the person or entity to which the duty is owed of the intangible right to the honest services of that individual."

 In 1998, the United States Court of Appeals for the D.C.
-Circuit upheld the wire fraud conviction of Sun-Diamond Growers of California for defrauding its hired public relations firm of the honest services of one of its agents, James H. Lake, in order to curry favor with the United States Secretary of Agriculture, Mike Espy.
+Circuit upheld the wire fraud conviction of Sun-Diamond Growers of California for defrauding its public relations firm of the honest services of one of its agents, James H. Lake, in order to curry favor with the United States Secretary of Agriculture, Mike Espy.
 The corporation's vice president for corporate affairs, Richard Douglas, had acted in the scheme in such a manner that potentially could have caused economic harm to the public relations firm (tarnishing its reputation by engaging Lake in illegal activity) – he and Lake had illegally funneled contributions to a congressional candidate, Espy's brother.
 Sun-Diamond argued that those actions could not be criminal because there was no intent to do economic harm to the firm.
 However, the court ruled that an intent to do economic harm was not necessary to have committed wire fraud, affirming a pre-McNally decision in light of the 1988 statute: